A Beginner’s Guide to Teahouse Trekking.

 Every year, Nepal hosts swarms of trekkers, from beginners rambling on from teahouse to teahouse to hardcore trekkers who suffice on a backpack and a sleeping bag.
 However, the best way to experience trekking in the majestic mountains of Nepal is to stay the night at many teahouses that dot the trails of popular trekking routes and beyond.

-Nowhere in the world can you hike for weeks into the very core of the mountains, calm with the reassurance of a cosy bed, a warm meal, and a hot shower waiting for you in the evening.
+Nowhere in the world can you hike for weeks into the very core of the mountains, calm with the reassurance of a cozy bed, a warm meal, and a hot shower waiting for you in the evening.
 The teahouses in the Everest Region and Langtang Region were affected by the 2015 earthquake, but they have sprung up stronger and quicker than everybody’s anticipation.
-Here is our quick, handy blog on a beginner’s guide to teahouse trekking.
+Here is our swift, handy blog on a beginner’s guide to teahouse trekking.

 The rule of eating where you’re sleeping.